 Frosting for Vanilla Cupcakes

 This vanilla buttercream is a top choice for garnishing your vanilla cupcakes.
-But your frosting options are pretty much endless, including Swiss meringue buttercream, strawberry buttercream, chocolate buttercream, lemon buttercream, or cream cheese frosting.
+But your frosting options are pretty much endless, including Swiss meringue buttercream, white chocolate buttercream frosting, strawberry buttercream frosting, chocolate buttercream, lemon buttercream, or cream cheese frosting.
 For a lighter, less sweet option, I love pairing these cupcakes with whipped frosting.
+You can even fill them with raspberry cake filling before frosting.

 You can swipe the frosting on with an icing knife (pictured below) or with a piping bag + tip such as Wilton 1M (images in the post above).
 If you’re just learning how to use piping tips, my piping tips guide is a helpful resource.